pvdz/preval/tests/cases/normalize/expressions/statement/for_b/auto_ident_call_computed_simple_simple.md

 - (todo) objects in isFree check
-- (todo) Calling a static method on an ident that is not global and not recorded in free loop: b.$
+- (todo) regular property access of an ident feels tricky;

 ## Globals